-The action plan is submitted to the commissioners who will request evidence to demonstrate completion of the actions; it is therefore important that you set realistic actions and that these have been agreed by a relevant person.
+The action plan is submitted to the commissioners who will request evidence to demonstrate completion of the actions; it is therefore important that you set realistic actions and that these have been agreed by the individual they are assigned to prior to your first draft of the SI report coming to the Quality & Safety Team.
+If you are having difficulties with this aspect it is important you liaise with the Safety Governance Manager in the first instance who can aid facilitation.